The Trouble With Usage-Based SaaS Pricing

 What comes next?

 The point here isn’t that usage-based pricing is bad.
 In fact, it’s a really powerful way for SaaS brands to deliver more flexibility to their customers, and to align their services to their buyers’ cash flow and budgetary needs.
+You can forecast the impact on contract-to-cash with our C2C simulator.

 The key, though, is to realize that usage-based pricing is only one piece of the puzzle.
 It won’t work for every customer, and virtually any customer will benefit if their SaaS vendor goes the extra mile, and combines their usage-based options with smart pricing tools, including Buy Now, Pay Later options, to allow customers to manage cash flow and optimize their operations.